‘Jawaharnagar landfill responsible for water contamination’

 While the study blamed garbage for rendering groundwater unfit for consumption, it pointed out that the water could be used for irrigation with salinity control.

-Study finds samples collected from 15 locations had TDS, magnesium exceeding prescribed WHO limits
+Study finds samples collected from 15 locations had TDS, magnesium exceeding WHO limits

 Please Email the Editor